 - Participate in community-building events with the students

 The chair of each faculty panel also serves on the BDP Steering Committee, which provides oversight for the BDPs as a whole.
+All faculty panel chairs are tenured faculty at UT Austin.
+Other members of the faculty panels may include both tenure-track and non-tenure-track faculty, who provide a range of valuable expertise from across the university.

 Mentoring Students in Connecting Experiences